johnbrc/MPD-Distribution/content/MPD-M4/MPD-M4.md

 ## Military commissioning ##

-This section examines the experiences of a military solider, in order to enlarge our understanding of what it means to be *commissioned*.
+This section examines the experiences of a military soldier, in order to enlarge our understanding of what it means to be *commissioned*.
 It highlights three principal stages of becoming a soldier: calling, training and commissioning.

 ### Calling ###